-Accessions with contrasting tolerance to Zn deficiency show differences in the expression of Zn deficiency responsive genes both Zn deficiency treatments and C24 and Pa-2 had the lowest values.
-Even though only in the mild Zn deficiency treatment, these accessions had significantly higher or lower ZnUI values when compared to the other accessions (Supplementary Table S6).
-Eight accessions with different ZnUI values in the mild Zn deficiency treatment were then selected to examine if natural variation for Zn deficiency tolerance is reflected at the gene expression level.
+Accessions with contrasting tolerance to Zn deficiency show differences in the expression of Zn deficiency-responsive genes

+The ZnUI was used to determine the amount of biomass produced per unit of tissue Zn concentration (Fig. 4).
+In accordance with the results previously shown for SDW and Zn concentration, the accessions Mt-0 and Tsu-0 had the highest ZnUI values for both Zn deficiency treatments, and C24 and Pa-2 had the lowest values.
+Even though only in the mild Zn deficiency treatment, these accessions had significantly higher or lower ZnUI values when compared with the other accessions (Supplementary Table S6).
+Eight accessions with different ZnUI values in the mild Zn deficiency treatment were then selected to examine whether natural variation for Zn deficiency tolerance is reflected at the gene expression level.
 Mild Zn deficiency was favoured over the severe treatment as the variation between accessions for SDW was larger in the mild treatment.
 In addition, mild Zn deficiencies are more likely to be found in nature.
-The accessions Tsu-0 and Col-0 had high ZnIU values, accessions Ge-0, Bur-0 and Can-0 were intermediate and Pa-2, C24 and Per-1 had low ZnUI values.
+The accessions Tsu-0 and Col-0 had high ZnIU values, accessions Ge-0, Bur-0, and Can-0 were intermediate, and Pa-2, C24, and Per-1 had low ZnUI values.
 Accessions with higher ZnUI values were considered to be more tolerant to Zn deficiency (Fig. 4).